 The Sunburst recommendation for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades are easy to operate, and their subdued look works great with wider windows.
 A panel track is a type of shade with wide fabric panels that move along a track that are perfect for wide windows.
 Plantation shutters add a little more privacy and energy efficiency compared to shades, so if maintaining a consistent temperature is a priority, shutters may be your go-to.

-Angled or rake windows are popping up a lot more in modern home design.
+Rake or angled windows are popping up a lot more in New York City home design.
 An issue with rake window treatments, like with octagonal windows, is finding one that fits your window’s unique geometry.
 Bear in mind as well that many angled windows are in spots that are hard to reach, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to operate often is typically best for angled windows.

 The Sunburst recommendation for angled and rake windows: Plantation shutters.
 Not only are they 100% customizable to fit the precise angles and shape of your rake windows, but the shutter louvers can usually be set at a single, perfect angle without ever needing to be readjusted - ideal for windows in awkward spots.